tinkerbell/tinkerbell.org/content/docs/troubleshooting/centralized_logging.md

 Logging is crucial for any product or feature to ensure debugging and bug-free implementation.
 Logs of these services can be obtained using `docker logs <service name>`.
 For tink-worker and action containers, the steps are same and many times it would happen that service containers have exited once the execution is completed leaving the user with an overhead of first searching the dead container `docker ps -a` to check the logs of that container.
 Also, logs are segregated across the nodes.
 So, the user will have to jump across the nodes to check the logs of the respective container or microservice.
 With the advent of more feature on these services microservices `docker logs` will become laborious to use from the console.

-Logging framework of Tinkerbell tries to solve these problems.
+Centralized Logging framework of Tinkerbell tries to solve these problems and this feature can be created on the top of existing logging functionalities.
 This feature adds the support of

 - Log aggregation of these microservices to a log server.
 - Logs redirection to a file, thus NO dependency on `docker logs`.
 If the user wants they can create a logging container and mount log directory.